 A. The most common height of shelving sold is 6’ to 10’.
 Some customers choose to go even taller and pick material using a rolling stock ladder or an upper catwalk system.
 The most popular widths of boltless and metal types range from 36” to 48” and widespan is 72” to 96”.
 Common depths are 12” to 24” and for widespan are 24” to 48”.

 Q. What is mobile aisle shelving?

-A. Mobile aisle shelving, like its name implies, is a shelving that is mounted onto a track system.
+A. Mobile aisle, like its name implies, is a shelving that is mounted onto a track system.
 The shelving can be cranked out or in to allow for dense storage in a small space.
-This type of system is excellent for file or small parts storage.
+This type of system is excellent for file or small parts warehouse storage needs.